raspberry-varg/raspberry-varg/README.md

 ___

 ### 🧵 Upcoming projects
-* Nothing for now~
+* Nothing for now ✨

 ___

 <br>

 ## 🎀 A Little More About Me
-- 🌱 I am currently learning Node.js, and continuing my studies on data structures and algorithms.
+- 🌱 I am currently refining my interview skills, and applications of DS&A.
-- 🪴 I am interested in creating front- and back-end solutions for startups, and create a story-heavy video game.
+- 🪴 I am interested in creating wholistic software solutions, and to create a story-heavy video game.
-- 🔮 Away from code, I love to watch movies in my free time and fall down a rabbit hole of murder mysteries.
+- 🔮 Away from code, I love to watch movies and fall down a rabbit hole of murder mysteries.
-- 🎬 Disney is my obsession, and I wouldn't have it any other way.
+- 🍁 Disney is my obsession, and I wouldn't have it any other way.

 ___